krussll/howtoplaysport/_posts/best-lawn-bowl-grips.md

 ### Grip strength

+Issues with grip strength are common in lawn bowls.
+This can be down to a variety of reasons - most commonly using abowl too big for you, or issues with the fingers as you get a bit older.

+If you have issues gripping the bowl then you may want to try using either the Scoop or Cradle grips to see if they offer more support.

 ### Weather

+Bowling in the rain is tricky, especially for your grip.
+As your bowls get wetter, and your towels get sodden, it can feel like gripping your bowl is impossible.

+I would strongly recommend you avoid something like the Claw grip - especially in the worst weather - and try the Cradle grip instead.

+When we get our "traditional English summer" I will often use the Cradle grip to ensure I can control the bowl as I release it.

 ### Surface speed

+As I mentioned in the description of the grips, the surface you bowl on can have an impact on the way you grip your bowl.

+If you are playing indoors, or on a particularly fast outdoor green (assuming the sun is shining of course!) then you may want to use a grip where your finger tips are used.

+Gripping by your fingers can often help with the "feel" of the bowl, especially when weight control is tricky.

 ### Comfort

+Finally, it comes down to personal preference.

+Who am I to tell you what does and doesn't work for you and your game.
+Try all three out and use the one that feels the best to you.

 ## FAQs

+Here are some other common questions about lawn bowl grips which may help you.

 ### What is the proper way to hold a lawn bowl?